tlsfuzzer/python-ecdsa/README.md

 (`ecdh/s`), and how many signatures with no key specific precomputation can be verified per second (`no PC verify/s`).
-The size of raw signature (generally the smallest way a signature can be encoded) is also provided in the `siglen` column.
+The size of raw signature (generally the smallest the way a signature can be encoded) is also provided in the `siglen` column.
 Use `tox -e speed` to generate this table on your own computer.
 On an Intel Core i7 4790K @ 4.0GHz I'm getting the following performance: